 DVHA must have an expedited appeal process.
 Expedited appeals are required when DVHA determines (when request is from a beneficiary) or the provider indicates the beneficiary (when the provider is making the request on the beneficiary's behalf or supporting the beneficiary's request) indicates that taking the time for a standard resolution could seriously jeopardize the beneficiary's life or mental or physical health or ability to attain, maintain, or regain maximum function.
 Requests for expedited appeals may be made orally or in writing with DVHA for any actions subject to appeal.
 DVHA will not take any punitive action against a provider who requests an expedited resolution or supports a beneficiary's appeal.
-When an expedited appeal has been requested, the enrollee will be contacted by telephone to inform the enrollee that all evidence and allegations of fact or law must be presented as soon as possible within the three business-day resolution period for the expedited appeal (by no later than January 1, 2018, DVHA must reduce this period of time to 72 hours).
+When an expedited appeal has been requested, the enrollee will be contacted by telephone to inform the enrollee that all evidence and allegations of fact or law must be presented as soon as possible within the 72 hours resolution period for the expedited appeal.

-If the expedited appeal request meets the criteria for an expedited appeal, it must be resolved as expeditiously as the enrollee's health condition requires and no later than three business days from the date DVHA receives the appeal (not later than January 1, 2018, DVHA must reduce this period of time to 72 hours).
+If the expedited appeal request meets the criteria for an expedited appeal, it must be resolved as expeditiously as the enrollee's health condition requires and no later than 72 hours from the date DVHA receives the appeal.